wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#errorsbystatuscode">ErrorsByStatusCode</a></td>
 <td>

-Returns hit count for each error response code(401, 404, 500, etc.) for each API for a given time range and by provided tenant Id, environment Id and organization Id.
+Returns hit count for each error response code (401, 404, 500, etc.) for each API within the specified time range for the given combination of tenant ID, environment ID, and organization ID.

 </td>
 </tr>